CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router ospf max-metric on-startup

+Configures the OSPF maximum metric on startup.
 You can specify a value between 5 and 86400, or `none`.

 ### Command Syntax